bnmou/Azure-Enterprise-Simulation/4 - Detection Rules & Analytics.md

   ProcessIntegrityLevel,
   IsInitiatingProcessRemoteSession,
   SHA256,
-  DeviceID
+  DeviceId
 ```

 - I created a query rule inside Sentinel’s analytics to look for suspicious PowerShell processes spawned from macro-embedded Word documents.
 The query looks for processes integral to our investigation into this type of event such as command lines, folder paths, SHA256 hashes, filenames, and the DeviceID which will be helpful when mapping entities to logic-apps in Phase 5.
 This simulated a phishing attack using `.docm` files with embedded scripts.
 - **Scan interval:** Every 5 minutes, looking back 1 hour.
 This short interval ensures quick detection of macro-triggered post-exploitation activity while allowing enough data lookback for context.

-📸 *DOCM rule configuration (Using CustomLogs table for organizational purposes)*
+📸 *DOCM rule config (Using CustomLogs table for organizational purposes)*
 <img width="1912" height="962" alt="image" src="https://github.com/user-attachments/assets/34f6ddf1-35a7-4a71-8378-2b44fa9c6a7f" />

 📸 *Entity Mapping*